Board of Directors

 Benjamin P. Watsa is the President and Founder of Marval Capital Ltd. (“Marval”).
 Mr. Watsa has two decades of experience in the investment industry.
 Marval is an independent investment firm that invests in misunderstood and under-researched small and mid-cap. companies.
 Its two equity funds focus on India and North America.
 Prior to Marval, Mr. Watsa was a Partner and Portfolio Manager at Lissom Investment Management Inc., spent five years in New York as an investment banker in the Financial Institutions Group at Banc of America Securities and at Cochran Caronia Waller.
 Mr. Watsa serves as; director of Fairfax Financial Holdings Limited, director of Dalton India Fund Ltd., director of Dalton Kizuna (Japan) Fund Ltd., the advisory board of Impression Ventures, and director and Vice Chair of the Investment Committee for the Rideau Hall Foundation.

 The Rideau Hall Foundation is governed by a diverse and committed group of leaders from across Canada.

-Amit Chakma, Robert Harding, Monique F. Leroux, The Honourable Kevin Lynch, Ross McGregor, Frank Rochon, Khalil Shariff, Victor Thomas, Annette Verschuren, Marie Wilson
+Rahul Bhardwaj, Amit Chakma, Paul Desmarais III, Robert Harding, Carol Lee, Monique F. Leroux, The Honourable Kevin Lynch, Ross McGregor, Frank Rochon, Khalil Shariff, Victor Thomas, Annette Verschuren, Marie Wilson

 Ian McCowan, Secretary to the Governor General